David Currie, Baron Currie of Marylebone: Other roles

 Currie was a member of the board of the Gas and Electricity Markets Authority from 2000 until 2002.
 Currie has served as a Director of the Dubai Financial Services Authority since 2004.
 In 2011, he published a report into reforms of certain aspects of procurement of equipment for the UK's Ministry of Defence.
 His proposals were supported in a white paper, Better Defence Acquisition, published in June 2013, and were used as the basis for Part 2 of the Defence Reform Act 2014.
 Following the News International phone hacking scandal, Currie was appointed on 20 July 2011 to the advisory panel of the Leveson Inquiry into the culture, practices and ethics of the British press.
 Currie has formerly served on the boards of Abbey National (2001–2002), BDO International (2008–2012), Royal Mail (2009–2012), IG Group (2010–2012), and as Chairman of Semperian (2008–2012), as well as the London Philharmonic Orchestra (2007–2012) and the Joseph Rowntree Reform Trust (1989–2002).

 Currie is currently a Board member of the Institute for Government, and the Chair of Council of the University of Essex.

 Competition and Markets Authority

 In July 2012 Currie was appointed as chairman-designate of the Competition and Markets Authority (CMA). which began operation on 1 April 2014.
 He set out his concept for the Authority in a lecture to the Law Society in November 2012.
 He stepped down from all of his UK-based commercial directorships in 2012 to avoid conflicts of interest, taking a yearly salary from the CMA of between £180,000 and £184,999, making him one of the 328 most highly paid people in the British public sector as of September 2015.

-Personal life
+Honours

 Currie was made an honorary fellow of Queen Mary University of London in 1997, and awarded an honorary DLitt by the University of Glasgow in 1998, an honorary DSc by City University in 2012, and an honorary doctorate from University of Essex in 2014.